City of Cleburne v. Cleburne Living Center, Inc.

 City of Cleburne v.
-Cleburne Living Center, Inc., 473 U.S. 432 (1985), was a U.S. Supreme Court case involving discrimination against the intellectually disabled.
+Cleburne Living Center, Inc., 473 U.S. 432 (1985), was a U.S. Supreme Court case involving discrimination against intellectually disabled people.

 In 1980, Cleburne Living Center, Inc. (CLC) submitted a permit application seeking approval to build a group home for intellectually disabled people.
 The city of Cleburne, Texas refused to grant CLC a permit on the basis of a municipal zoning ordinance.
 CLC then sued the City of Cleburne on the theory that the denial of the permit violated the Fourteenth Amendment Equal Protection rights of CLC and their potential residents.

 Applying rational basis review, the U.S. Supreme Court struck down the ordinance as applied to CLC.
 The Court declined to rule that intellectually disabled people were a quasi-suspect or suspect class.

 Background

 In July 1980, Jan Hannah purchased a building at 201 Featherston Street, within the city limits of Cleburne, with the intent of leasing it to CLC so that they could operate it as a group home for intellectually disabled people.
 The home was intended to house a total of thirteen mentally disabled men and women.
 CLC staff would supervise the residents at all times.
 The house itself had four bedrooms and two baths, with another half bath to be added.

 The city of Cleburne informed CLC that a special use permit would be required for a group home such as this, and so CLC submitted the permit application.
 The city's zoning regulations required that a special use permit, renewable annually, was required for the construction of "[hospitals] for the insane or feeble-minded, or alcoholics or drug addicts, or penal or correctional institutions" (436).
 The city had classified the group home as a "hospital for the feebly minded" (437).
 The Planning and Zoning Commission denied the request, and CLC's Hannah, Bobbie Northrop, and David Southern moved their request to the City Council.

 The city of Cleburne held a public hearing on the meeting, after which they denied the special use permit to CLC on a vote of 3 to 1.